Affordable Housing for Native Americans

 How can we serve more Native Americans and tribal communities?

 The Housing Credit is the nation’s primary tool to finance the development of affordable housing, so any effort to address the growing affordable housing crisis facing Native Americans and tribal communities must include an expansion of the Housing Credit.
 The bipartisan Affordable Housing Credit Improvement Act (AHCIA) would provide more than 2 million additional affordable homes over ten years by expanding and strengthening the Housing Credit, including by increasing the annual Housing Credit allocation, which is now at its lowest level in four years.
 The AHCIA would also provide a 30 percent basis boost for properties in Indian areas, making the new construction and rehabilitation of affordable housing financially feasible where it has historically been difficult to provide affordable homes.
 Furthermore, it would require states to consider the affordable housing needs of Native Americans as part of their selection criteria in determining which developments will receive Housing Credit allocations each year.
-The bipartisan AHCIA is cosponsored by over one-third of Congress.
+The bipartisan AHCIA is cosponsored by over one-half of Congress.

 Special thanks to Travois for consultation on this webpage.